 During his 30 year career, he designed and managed four economic development programs in New Mexico: Grants, Rio Rancho, Santa Teresa and Mesa del Sol.

 Mark is a frequent national conference speaker and the author of “When the Boomers Bail”, a book describing the impact of changing on the economic development game – available in print and digital formats from Amazon.com orwww.marklautman.com.

 Mark is a 1971 graduate of The University of New Mexico in Economics, Architecture and Geography, and a former Peace Corps Volunteer.
 Mark and his wife reside in Albuquerque.
 They have three children through college; two Lobos and one Aggie.
 All live and work in New Mexico.
-They have four grandchildren.Connect with Frank...
+They have four grandchildren.Get connected to Frank...